szufix/mapel/index.rst

 Contact
 =============================
-If you have any questions or have found a bug please contact email me at *stanislaw.szufa@uj.edu.pl*
+If you have any questions or have found a bug please email me at *stanislaw.szufa@uj.edu.pl*